 How can we build local communities that are prosperous, inclusive and sustainable?
 Is there a way of promoting economic development that works for everyone?
 If we value social equality, how should we structure local and national institutions to promote this end?

 Our researchers argue that traditional economic strategies, driven by tax incentives and public-private partnerships, typically waste billions in order to subsidise the extraction of profit by footloose corporations with little benefit to the community.

 We are in need of an alternative economic model that serves to promote social equality via predistribution rather than solely though redistributive methods, such as taxation.

 Our research considered the potential of institutional alternatives to the capitalist welfare state and the possibility of creating economic alternatives to neo-liberalism.
 We are interested in Rawls's notion of a property-owning democracy and developing liberal socialist alternatives.

-Since 2018, Dr O'Neill has been a member of the Labour Party's Community Wealth Building Unit, where he draws on his research expertise to inform the group’s policy development.
+Since 2018, Professor O'Neill has been a member of the Labour Party's Community Wealth Building Unit, where he draws on his research expertise to inform the group’s policy development.

 Professor O’Neill’s research, particularly his work on the institutional turn in radical thinking about political economy, has been widely cited and debated within left-leaning policy circles and is discussed in the Economist.
 The Guardian cites him as one of a network of thinkers involved in "transforming capitalism".
 The National Endowment for Science, Technology and the Arts make reference to a number of aspects of Professor O’Neill’s work in their report Imagination Unleashed: Democratising the Knowledge Economy.

 The Labour Party's Community Wealth Building Unit jointly published with the Office of the Shadow Chancellor a document on 'insourcing' of public services under a future Labour government.
 The document cites Joe Guinan and Professor O'Neill's IPPR article as part of the case for this move towards insourcing.